Comcast Corp Annual Shareholders Meeting Transcript

 Operator

-Thank you, operator, and welcome everyone to Comcast's 2019 Annual Meeting of Shareholders.
-I will be serving as Chairman of this meeting.

-I declare that this meeting is duly convened, properly organized and competent to transact business.
-The polls are open and shareholders may vote until the official business portion of the meeting has been completed.
-The rules of conduct that will govern this meeting are posted on the website for this meeting.
+Good morning, everybody, and welcome.
+Before I turn to the business of the meeting, I want to welcome everyone to Comcast 2020 Annual Shareholders Meeting.
+I will be serving as Chairman of this meeting, and I declare that this meeting is duly convened, properly organized and competent to transact business.
+Polls are open and will close as soon as the official business portion of the meeting has been completed without further notice.
+So we encourage any shareholders to now vote if they have not yet done so.
+The agenda and rules of conduct that will govern this meeting are posted on the website for this meeting.

-Joining me today is David Cohen, Senior Executive Vice President, who will act as a moderator for the meeting; and Thomas J. Reid, Senior Executive Vice President, General Counsel and Secretary, who will act as Secretary of the Meeting.
-In addition, we have with us several members of senior management, including Mike Cavanagh, our Chief Financial Off
+Joining me today virtually are Tom Reid, Chief Legal Officer and Secretary; Mike Cavanagh, our Chief Financial Officer; Dave Watson, CEO of Comcast Cable; Jeff Shell of NBCUniversal; Jeremy Darroc

 Comcast Corp Annual Shareholders Meeting Transcript